aljawary/PUBG-injector-and-online-login/README.md

 **Welcome to my Repo!**

 # Introduction
-Simple pubg m injector made by Java and c++ it have beatiful ui inside
+Simple pubg m injector made from Java and c++ it have beatiful ui inside

 Preview: